myparcelnl/delivery-options-2.x/README.md

 Not all fields are required for the checkout to function.

 For the `signed` and `only_recipient` option if disabled is given as string the option wont shown.

-### Troubleshooting

-Webcomponents might not be compatible with all other libraries (I.E some versions of prototype.js).
-A simple way around this issue is to run the checkout on a seperate page and load the html on a iframe.
-This creates the same effect as the shadow DOM does.